MTC (MIDI Time Code) Cues and LTC (Linear Time Code) Cues

-MTC Cues are only available with SCS Professional and higher license levels.
+MTC (MIDI Time Code) Cues are only available with SCS Professional and higher license levels.

 An MTC cue enables you to send MTC (MIDI Time Code) via a selected MIDI Output port.

 An LTC cue enables you to send LTC (Linear Time Code) via a selected Audio Output Device, provided SoundMan-Server has been selected as the Audio Driver.

 Before you set up any MTC cues you need to nominate a MIDI Out device in Production Properties - Control Send Devices - MIDI and set the 'For MTC' property of that device.

 Before you set up any LTC cues you need to nominate an Audio Output device in Production Properties - Audio Output Devices and set the 'For LTC' property of that device.
 The Audio Driver for LTC must be ASIO (using SM-S).

 For an MTC or LTC cue or sub-cue, a sub-cue panel like this will be displayed:

 Sub-Cue Description: Enter a description for this sub-cue.
 You can leave this field blank and let SCS create a default Description for you.